anonaddy/addy-android/README.md

 >Recommended (access to beta's, automatic updates and support me :) )
 - [Google Play](https://play.google.com/store/apps/details?id=host.stjin.anonaddy)
- - ⚠️Note: this version charges but the code is identical, so if you'd like to buy the author a cup of tea (or if you're more headstrong) then go here and download it, otherwise please choose another source :)
+ - ⚠️Note: this version charges but the code is identical, so if you'd like to buy the author a cup of tea (or if you're more headstrong) then go here and download it, otherwise choose another source :)

 >Other sources
 - [Gitlab release](https://gitlab.com/Stjin/anonaddy-android/-/releases)